dychen/django-tutorial/README.md

 -------------------------------
 <a name="models.py">**models.py**</a>

 The models.py file is what you use to create all your Django models, which in turn creates any database tables that aren't already in the database whenever you do a syncdb.
+Feel free to look at the full code on Github as you read this.

 First, make sure to import models from django.db module: